-In order to begin the process for preapproval, veterans and eligible servicemembers can complete the application below.
-The VA Home Loan Centers can not only help veterans and servicemembers complete their financing application, but representatives can also help individuals obtain the required documentation to receive a VA home loan, such as the Certificate of Eligibility.
+To begin the process for pre-approval, veterans and eligible servicemembers can complete the application below.
+The VA Home Loan Centers team is here to help veterans and service members complete their financing application.
+Our representatives can also help individuals obtain the required documentation to apply for a VA loan, such as the Certificate of Eligibility (COE).

-For more details on eligibility requirements, visit the VA Home Loan Centers eligibility page.
+For more details on eligibility requirements, visit the VA Home Loan Centers eligibility page here.

 When comparing the VA streamline refinancing option with the cash-out option, the primary difference lies in the maximum loan to value (LTV).
-The VA cash-out refinancing option has a maximum LTV of 100%, whereas with VA streamline refinancing, there is no maximum LTV, since an appraisal isn’t required to complete a VA streamline refinance.
+The VA cash-out refinancing option has a maximum LTV of 100%.
+Whereas, with VA streamline refinancing, there is no maximum LTV because an appraisal isn’t required to complete a VA streamline refinance.
 With a cash-out refinance, an appraisal is generally required.

 Maximum Loan Amounts

 The maximum amount of a VA home loan a borrower may qualify for is based on a combination of their unique situation, as well as the location in which they’re planning to purchase or refinance a home.

 For more information, individuals can visit the VA Home Loan Centers state-by-state VA loan information, or you can contact our representatives, to determine eligibility, loan limits, appraisal fees and funding fees.